| FAQ - Noise and/or Hum...The Audere preamp has a very low noise level which allows it to capture

 is an oscilloscope picture of the noise on my body in my lab as detected

 by an oscilloscope with a 1 Meg Ohm probe.
+My body is swinging more than 11 volts peak.

 To understand how this body voltage affects a pickup we will take